Department of Labor implementing new filing process based on your last name

 Many people, especially self-employed Kansans are also asking the department what they have to do to get money that was passed by Congress in the CARES Act.

-Garcia said the department hopes to have the 600 dollars a week in federal funding going out to Kansans next week.
+Garcia said the department hopes to have the $600 a week in federal funding going out to Kansans next week.

 She said the money will be back paid from when the bill was initially passed.